 2. Reports Submitted in Recent Years

 (1) Mandatory Reports on the Receipt of Gifts, etc.

-The total numbers of reports on the receipt of gifts, etc. submitted by officials at the rank of Designated Services and above from FY2012 to FY2016 are as follows.
+The total numbers of reports on the receipt of gifts, etc. submitted by officials categorized as Designated Services from FY2013 to FY2017 are as follows.